connorpheraty/Backend/README.md

 * Test the feasability of a predictive model that will be able to predict, with statistical significance, the probability of a trial reaching the completion stage.
 * A search engine that returns relevant clinical trials based upon a customer query.

 The repo is divided between the "Notebooks" folder and the "eb-flask" folder.
 The Notebooks folder is used for data retrieval, cleaning, and modeling.
-The eb-flask contains the flask API which acts as Clinical Trial Finder's search engine.
+The eb-flask folder contains the flask API which acts as Clinical Trial Finder's search engine.